 Want to know more about the great benefits of having a Virtual Employee?
 Book an appointment with me today and I’ll be happy to set things up for you!

 ANNE: Hi, my name is Anne Lackey.
-I'm the co-founder of HireSmart Virtual Assistants, and I have the pleasure of introducing and speaking with you, Peter Cook.
+I'm the co-founder of HireSmart Virtual Employees, and I have the pleasure of introducing and speaking with you, Peter Cook.
 Peter is the president of Annapolis Property Services.
 He is originally from Wales, so if you're like me, you've loved to hear him talk because he's got that wonderful accent.
 He moved to Annapolis in '99, was the general manager of Sunsail Vacations.
-In 2003, he realized that there was a need for longterm residential property management, and so he founded Annapolis Property Services.
+In 2003, he realized that there was a need for long-term residential property management, and so he founded Annapolis Property Services.
 Of course, he is a licensed real estate agent.
 He has a NARPM member, and he is a graduate of Southampton University, and of course, he likes to sail.
 So welcome to the show, Peter.
-Thanks so much for being here
+Thanks so much for being here.

 PETER: And thank you so much for having me.
 It's a pleasure to be with you.